Ooypunk/GifCreator/README.md

 ### For what ?

-This class helps you to create an animated GIF image: give multiple images and their duration and that's it !
+This class helps you to create an animated GIF image: give multiple images and their duration and that's it!

 ### Usage